• Skip to primary navigation

 Most virtual private networks have been relying on protocols that were developed a couple decades ago (OpenVPN, IKEv2, PPTP, etc.).
 The problem is that over these past couple decades, many of these protocols have been bloated with extra code to meet enterprise needs.

 WireGuard is the only protocol in the past 10 years that has earned widespread acclaim and adoption.
 The reason for this is the ability to audit and test the open source code.
+Additionally, WireGuard uses a double NAT system that involves the creation of two local network interfaces for each user, ensuring secure connections while maintaining user anonymity.

-Should I Use a VPN without WireGuard?
+Should I Use a VPN that Supports WireGuard?

 As has been stated earlier, it is expected that most commercial VPN services will adopt the WireGuard protocol over the next year or two (although some will develop their own, such as ExpressVPN’s Lightway protocol).

 However, during my tests, I was consistently shocked by how much faster the WireGuard protocol would make the initial server connection.
 Not only that, but the connection remained extremely stable, even when I moved between WiFi and cellular network connections.
+WireGuard TCP, although not natively supported, has implications for users needing reliable data transmission.

 So the benefit here is that you should experience faster speeds and stronger connections using WireGuard.